Safer and Healthier Gardening

 - Keep cuts, scratches and grazes covered while working in the garden.
 Make sure that any injury is immediately and thoroughly cleaned.

 - Tetanus vaccine has been given to children since 1960.
-If you have not had a course of three doses of tetanus and diphtheria vaccine as a child or adult, see your doctor or practice nurse.
+If you have not had a course of three doses of tetanus and diphtheria vaccine as a child or adult, see your local general practice team.
 Adults need a booster of tetanus-diphtheria vaccine at ages 45 and 65.

 Controlling pests and diseases